MA: Marketing Authorization

 However, this 10-year exclusivity may be reduced if (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 8.2):

-- the proprietor is unable to supply sufficient quantities of the medicinal product;
+- the proprietor is unable to produce the medicinal product in sufficient quantity;

 - a new applicant demonstrates that their medicinal product is safer, more effective, or clinically superior.